Support Groups

 - For details and to RSVP, see the announcement or contact Becky King, 801-538-4278, rbarnett@utah.gov.

-- Related Publications: SBIRT Training, Resources and National SBIRT Projects; SBIRT Statistics; Back to Basics Vol 1; Back to Basics Vol 2; Back to Basics Vol 3; Back to Basics Vol 4; Back to Basics Vol 5; Back to Basics Vol 6; WI Cost Benefit Analysis; SBIRT Literature Review
+- Related Publications: SBIRT Utah Brochure; SBIRT Training, Resources and National SBIRT Projects; SBIRT Statistics; Back to Basics Vol 1; Back to Basics Vol 2; Back to Basics Vol 3; Back to Basics Vol 4; Back to Basics Vol 5; Back to Basics Vol 6; WI Cost Benefit Analysis; SBIRT Literature Review

 Dr. Hoyme Visit, September 22, 2011, Salt Lake City, UT